nojusr/teltonika-cdev-hw/README.md

 3. `$make`
 4. `$make install`

+## troubleshooting
+If the program doesn't work, the reason why can usually be found in the logfile.

 ## config
 The main config file of this program is to be located in `/etc/tcdh.conf` An example config file can be found here, as `example.conf`